kbulutozler/transformers-text-classification/README.md

 For binary classification approach, only 1 file (run_classifier.py) is modified from version 0.6.1. of huggingface/transformers.

-# ROBERTA-text-classification
+# longformer-text-classification
-Fine tuning RoBERTa for multi label or binary classification.
+Fine tuning longformer for multi label or binary classification.

 Requirements are provided to create the environment.
 Jupyter notebooks have all the code.
 Helper functions are provided.
 Data is publicly available here: https://archive.ics.uci.edu/ml/machine-learning-databases/reuters21578-mld/ Code is compatible with huggingface/transformers version 4.11.3.